 Check your diet

-Curious how your diet can improve your joint health?
+Curious how your diet can help protect your joints?
 Check out this advice:

 - Get calcium.
 Calcium is good for keeping your bones healthy, which in turn impacts your joint health.
 Do your best to drink milk and eat greens like kale and broccoli to make sure you’re getting enough calcium for your age and gender.
 If you have issues getting enough calcium, try taking a supplement.